Stockholm insights

 Creative and Cultural industries are companies that have culture and creative processes as their business concept.
 These industries are growing rapidly throughout Stockholm, strengthening the development and attractiveness of the city and often opening doors to new markets.

-Whilst sounding uniform on surface, the Creative and Cultural industires (CCIs) consists of several sub-industires that have been grouped togheter due to certain similiar chracteristics.
+Whilst sounding uniform on the surface, the Creative and Cultural industries (CCIs) consist of several sub-industries that have been grouped together due to certain similar characteristics.
 They include architecture, archives, libraries and museums, crafts, audiovisual media (including film, television, video games and multimedia), tangible and intangible cultural heritage, design (including fashion design), festivals, music, literature, performing arts (including theater and dance), books and publishing, radio and visual arts.

 The cross-sectoral impact of these ecosystems (spill-over effects) should not be underestimated.
 For example, the CCIs play an important role in driving innovation and creativity in other sectors.
 In addition, the social dimension of the CCIs is equally relevant and can be instrumental in driving positive change.